LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 * Your pump cannot be suspended.
 Resume insulin deliveries
 * Max basal rate in Loop app cannot be greater than max basal rate in pump settings
-* Temp basal type is set to unit/hour in pump
+* Temp basal type must be set to unit/hour, not percent, in pump

 ****************************

+## Bluetooth/RL issues

 ###<p align="center">**Bluetooth failures (RL or iPhone issue)**</p>
 </br>